Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Finite codimensional affine Schubert varieties

+In this section we consider the localization on Kashiwara's flag manifold.
+The main motivation is Corollary \ref{cor:B2} below that we used in the rest of text, in particular in Corollary \ref{cor:speBpm} to prove that the functor $\bbV_{\!k}$ is fully-faithful on projectives in ${}^w\bfO_{\mu,-}^\Delta$.

-Let $P_\mu$ be the ``parabolic subgroup'' corresponding to the Lie algebra $\bfp_\mu$.
+Let $P_\mu$ be the parabolic subgroup corresponding to the Lie algebra $\bfp_\mu$.
 Let $X=X_\mu=\calG/P_\mu$ be the Kashiwara partial flag manifold associated with $\bfg$ and $\bfp_\mu$, see \cite{K}.
-Here $\calG$ is the schematic analogue of $G(k((t)))$ defined in \cite{K}, which has a locally free right action of the group-$k$-scheme $P_\mu$ and a locally free left action of the group-$k$-scheme $B^-$, the ``Borel subgroup'' opposit to $B$.
+Here $\calG$ is the schematic analogue of $G(k((t)))$ defined in \cite{K}, which has a locally free right action of the group-$k$-scheme $P_\mu$ and a locally free left action of the group-$k$-scheme $B^-$, the Borel subgroup opposit to $B$.
 Recall that $X$ is an essentially smooth, not quasi-compact, $T$-scheme, which is covered by $T$-stable quasi-compact open subsets isomorphic to $\bbA^\infty=\Spec k[x_k\,;\,k\in\bbN]$.
-Let $e_X=P_\mu/P_\mu$ be the origin of $X$.
-For $x\in I_{\mu,+}$ we set